Dance Dance Revolution: Similar games

 Due to the success of the Dance Dance Revolution franchise, many other games with similar or identical gameplay have been created.

 Commercial competitors of DDR include the Korean series Pump It Up and the American series In the Groove by Roxor Games, as well as TechnoMotion by F2 Systems, EZ2Dancer by Amuseworld, and MC Groovz Dance Craze by Mad Catz.

 In the Groove was met with legal action by Konami and resulted in Konami's acquisition of the game's intellectual property.

 A Christian version of DDR, named Dance Praise, has been made by Digital Praise.
 Ubisoft produced a dance game based on Disney's The Jungle Book titled The Jungle Book Groove Party.

 Fan-made versions of DDR have also been created, many freely available to the public under open source licenses.
 The most popular of these is StepMania, upon which the game In the Groove is based.
 These simulators allow for players to create and play their own songs to their own programmed steps.
 As a result, many DDR fans have held contests and released "mixes" of custom songs and steps for these simulators.
 Notably the Japanese Foonmix series and the DDR East Invasion Tournamix competitions.
 Other simulators include Dance with Intensity and pyDance for Windows, both of which are no longer developed, and Feet of Fury, a homebrew game for the Sega Dreamcast.

 Besides direct clones, many other games have been released that center around rhythm and dance due to DDRs popularity.
 Dance!
 Online released by Acclaim combines dance pad play with an MMO element.
 ABC's Dancing With the Stars and Codemasters' Dance Factory are more recent examples of games that pay homage to DDR and the genre it created.
 Konami uses music from its other rhythm game series such as Beatmania and Beatmania IIDX, Drummania, GuitarFreaks, and Pop'n Music, as well as making references to DDR in its other games and vice versa.

-Dance Dance Revolution today
+Widespread use

 Tournaments are held worldwide, with participants usually competing for higher scores or number of Perfect/Marvelous steps (referred to previously as "Perfect Attack" tournaments, now more commonly known as "Marvelous Attack" or "MA tournaments").
 Less common are "freestyle" tournaments, where players develop actual dance routines to perform while following the steps in the game.